vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 }
 ```

 ## Components
-`PaymentAdyenProvider`
-Payment provider component that fetches available payment methods, mounts Adyen's Web Drop-In.
-Component takes care of whole payment flow.
-It allows to hook into some events by passing functions via props.
+`PaymentAdyenProvider` component fetches available payment methods and mounts Adyen's Web Drop-In.
+It takes care of the whole flow of the payment.
+It allows you to hook into some events by passing functions via props.
-* `beforeLoad` - `config => config` - called with built configuration from the `buildDropinConfiguration`, just before creating instance of `AdyenCheckout` and mounting a Drop-In
+* `beforeLoad` - `config => config` - Called just before creating an instance of the `AdyenCheckout` and mounting a Drop-In.
-* `beforePay` - `stateData => stateData` - called inside `onSubmit` of Drop-In, just before calling `payAndOrder`.
-Here we can modify the payload that will be passed.
+* `beforePay` - `stateData => stateData` - Called just before calling a `payAndOrder`.
+Here we can modify the payload.
-* `afterPay` - `paymentAndObject: PaymentAndOrder => void` - called after we got result code `Authorized` from the Adyen, and an order has been placed
+* `afterPay` - `paymentAndObject: PaymentAndOrder => void` - Called after we got result code equal `Authorized` from the Adyen, and an order has been placed.
-* `afterSelectedDetailsChange` - called inside `onChange` of Adyen's Drop-In
+* `afterSelectedDetailsChange` - Called inside `onChange` of Adyen's Drop-In.
-* `onError` - `(data: { action: string, error: Error | string }) => void` - called when we got an error from either Adyen or our API
+* `onError` - `(data: { action: string, error: Error | string }) => void` - Called after we got an error from either Adyen or our API.

 ## Placing an order
-If the transaction is authorized, server's controller for `payAndOrder`/`submitAdditionalPaymentDetails` will place an order in Commercetools and apply `order` object to the response.
-Thanks to that, we have only one request from the client to make both a payment and an order.
+If the transaction is authorized, the server's controller for `payAndOrder`/`submitAdditionalPaymentDetails` will place an order in Commercetools and apply the `order` object to the response.
+Thanks to that, we have only one request from the client to both finalize/authorize a payment and make an order.

 ## Checkout.com
-Adyen's module isn't currently compatibile with [Checkout.com's module](https://github.com/vuestorefront/checkout-com)
+Adyen's module isn't compatible with [Checkout.com's module](https://github.com/vuestorefront/checkout-com).